sashasgithome/iris-dataset-stuff/README.md

 # IrisDataset-NaiveBayesClustering

-Application of Gaussian Naive Bayes on Iris Dataset as a class assignment.
+This project is dedicated solely to learn the application of Gaussian Naive Bayes on Iris Dataset **without the use of machine learning libraries**.